DamnDaniel95/DamnDaniel95/README.md

 - 👋 Hi, I’m Daniel.
 - I’m interested in becoming a better programmer, and a security proffesional.
-- I’m learning Python w/ CS50 and AI/ML applications with OpenAI APIs.
+- I’m learning Python w/ CS50, web development and AI/ML through AWS and OpenAI.
 - I’m looking to collaborate on other cool projects
-- Built Genassistant.com as a fun project to learn web development and AI.
 - You can always reach me via GitHub

 <!---